Andre-LA/nene/docs/core_state.md

 # nene/core_state.nelua
 ## Nene.Core
-The core state of Nene, it contains pointers made by SDL2, and doesn't requires any other Nene modules (except `Nene.Math`, `Nene.Color` and `Nene.SDLWrapper`).
-Most of the `Core`'s functions comes from SDL2 actually.
 ```lua
 global Nene.Core = @record{
   quit: boolean,           -- `true` when the application will quit, `false` otherwise;